idmarinas/lotgd-skeleton/README.md

         -   `.env.dev` contain data for development environment.
         -   `.env.test` contain data for test environment.
     -   Can read comments in `.env` for know how work `.env` files.
+-   Run command `php bin/console lotgd:regenerate:app_secret` this regenerate APP_SECRET of `.env` file.
+    -   :warning: Only need regenerate app secret first time install LoTGD.
+If you already have a project in production.
+Change other time this can break your installation.
 -   Now only need prepare all your customizations and modules

 ## Prepare for deployment